2026 rates

 2026 price list

-Single rates, double rates, SEIC mix or SEIC green, federal, cantonal or municipal taxes and fees, find out all about 2026 prices.
+Single rates, double rates, SEIC Mix or SEIC Green, federal, cantonal, or municipal taxes— discover all the 2026 prices.

 Composition of electricity prices